akshadjaiswal/Namaste-JavaScript/README.md

 - Ans: A Higher-order functions are regular functions that take other functions as arguments or return functions as their results.
 - More explanations in the code file with examples and demonstration.

+# Episode 19 : map, filter and reduce